Compensation and Requirements

 B. Before serving as a presiding judge of an election board, a person shall receive training in the duties of that position by the county clerk.

-C. No person shall be qualified for appointment or service on an election board:- who is a candidate to be voted for at the election;
+C. No person shall be qualified for appointment or service on an election board:

 - who is a spouse, domestic partner, parent, child, brother or sister of any candidate to be voted for at the election;